jeremylong/DependencyCheck/ant/src/site/markdown/configuration.md

-cmakeAnalyzerEnabled                | Sets whether the [experimental](../analyzers/index.html) CMake Analyzer should be used.                    | true autoconfAnalyzerEnabled             | Sets whether the [experimental](../analyzers/index.html) autoconf Analyzer should be used.                 | true pipAnalyzerEnabled                  | Sets whether the [experimental](../analyzers/index.html) pip Analyzer should be used.                      | true composerAnalyzerEnabled             | Sets whether the [experimental](../analyzers/index.html) PHP Composer Lock File Analyzer should be used.   | true nodeAnalyzerEnabled                 | Sets whether the [retired](../analyzers/index.html) Node.js Analyzer should be used.                       | true nodeAuditAnalyzerEnabled            | Sets whether the Node Audit Analyzer should be used.
+cmakeAnalyzerEnabled                | Sets whether the [experimental](../analyzers/index.html) CMake Analyzer should be used.                    | true autoconfAnalyzerEnabled             | Sets whether the [experimental](../analyzers/index.html) autoconf Analyzer should be used.                 | true pipAnalyzerEnabled                  | Sets whether the [experimental](../analyzers/index.html) pip Analyzer should be used.                      | true pipfileAnalyzerEnabled              | Sets whether the [experimental](../analyzers/index.html) Pipfile Analyzer should be used.                  | true composerAnalyzerEnabled             | Sets whether the [experimental](../analyzers/index.html) PHP Composer Lock File Analyzer should be used.   | true nodeAnalyzerEnabled                 | Sets whether the [retired](../analyzers/index.html) Node.js Analyzer should be used.                       | true nodeAuditAnalyzerEnabled            | Sets whether the Node Audit Analyzer should be used.
 This analyzer requires an internet connection.        | true